Formation and fate of the born-again planetary nebula HuBi 1: Summary

 \item Our explosive case, Run~B, makes a good job reproducing the morphological features in HuBi\,1.
 These simulations predict that the inner shell of HuBi\,1 was formed as a result of the born-again event which occurred about 100~yr ago, consistent with kinematic estimations from GTC MEGARA observations.
 Slower ejections can not imprint the necessary kinematic energy to accelerate the H-deficient material to the observed velocity of 300~km~s$^{-1}$.

-\item Our simulations show that the small variation in velocity between the VLPT and the pVLTP material so far observed will not produce instabilities that break the inner shell.
+\item Our simulations show that the small variation in velocity between the VLPT and the pVLTP material so far observed will not produce instabilities that break the inner shell in contrast to the more evolved born-again PNe A\,30 and A\,78.
 This produces a smooth inner shell consistent with that seeing in optical observations.

 \item The extreme changes experienced by the CSPN of HuBi\,1 are obviously responsible of the double shell morphology seen in optical observations (Fig.~\ref{fig:opt} and \ref{fig:NII_prof}).
 Moreover, the variation in the stellar wind parameters diminishs dramatically the wind's ram pressure, producing noticeable changes to the adiabatically shocked hot region originally created at the first PN phase.
 The hot bubble falls back by the time the star enters the VLTP phase, producing turbulent structures which are observable as clumps and filaments of ionized material at intermediate regions between the two shells.
-We propose this is the origin of the structures detected in the [N\,{\sc ii}] image of HuBi\,1 in the intermediate regions between $2''$ and $5''$.
+We propose this is the origin of the structures detected in the [N\,{\sc ii}] image of HuBi\,1 in the intermediate regions between 2 and 5~arcsec.

 \item Our simulations demonstrate that the current photon flux of 10$^{44}$~s$^{-1}$ is not capable of producing the complete photoionization of the inner shell of HuBi\,1.
 This result strengthens the suggestion of \citet{Guerrero2018} that this structure is dominated by shocks.